 Call for Participation

 This page contains all information regarding the talk submission process for DjangoCon Europe – we will update it regularly as new information becomes available!
-This CfP closes on 2018-02-01 (February 1st, 2018) at midnight CET (so once it is February 2nd in Heidelberg).
+This CfP closes on 2018-02-06 (February 6th, 2018), 23:59 CET.
 You can also edit your submissions up to this date, so don't hesitate to submit a preliminary version of your talk or workshop now!

 If you think you have something great to talk about – submit your idea!
 If you are unsure, talk it over with somebody, or see below for our mentoring section to find people to bounce your idea off of.
 If you already want to submit your talk, head over here, otherwise read on!